tleecsm/VoVTCG/www/data/cards.md

  - Power: 2

-<b>Spellcaster, Level 3:</b><i> While this card is recruited, you may play a Spell card with Level 3 or less.
-If you do, remove this card from the recruitment rail.</i>
+<b>Spellcaster, Level 3</b> (<i>While this card is recruited, you may play a Spell card with Level 3 or less.
+If you do, remove this card from the recruitment rail.</i>)
 <br>

 ##### ALP.ARC.003